owncloud/ios-app/KNOWN_ISSUES.md

 	- breadcrumb title
 - spaces do not yet show a member count or provide access to a list of members
 - subscription of spaces can't be turned on/off yet
-- support for sharing is widely untested and/or unavailable in the alpha
 - handling of detached drives with user data in them (see OCVault.detachedDrives)
 - [x] clicking a file in favorite view doesn't open the viewer (due to lack of context.query - the viewer clases need to be updated to use data sources rather than queries)
+- support for OC10 sharing is incomplete:
+	- lack of actions for accepted shares
+	- federated shares are not yet included in "Shared with me" view

 Missing:
-- [ ] quick access
+- [x] quick access
 - [ ] proper iPhone support
 - [ ] static login/branded login UI
 - [ ] state restoration